 Grace Ward graduated from Bryn Mawr College in May 2014 with a degree in Classical and Near Eastern Archaeology.
 She is very interested in agriculture through the lens of anthropology, and came to S&S Homestead as an intern in order to experience intentional farming practices firsthand and to understand the impact of agricultural life on the individual and community.
 After her time at S&S, she plans on studying anthropology at the graduate level with a focus on North American archaeology.

 Janie Friedman came to S&S Homestead as a six-month intern in the summer of 2014.
 Raised in Florida suburbs, Janie's college years studying social sciences inspired her to seek out a deeper, more experiential relationship with food.
 Working with the community garden at New College of Florida and with the Center for Sustainability at Southern Oregon University, led her to Lopez Island to follow an interest in small-scale, community food production.
 Life as a part of the S&S Homestead farm organism has imbued her with a new understanding of the role as a stewarding, loving thread in the diverse web of life.
 Currently interning with the Lopez Community Land Trust to learn the basics of house construction, while continuing to live and work at S&S Homestead Farm on a part time basis, Janie hopes to incorporate her love of hands-on learning and belief in the power of community into her future endeavors.
+She is currently working at a Camphilll Community in Pennsylvania.

 Kyle Brolis (Richard Stockton College of New Jersey, B.S., Environmental Science, 2011) is currently engaged in the first